Why my Espresso Puck is Wet

 • A perfect espresso should leave a pleasant and lingering aftertaste in the mouth, with notes of chocolate, fruit, or spice.
 The aftertaste should be clean.

-If your Espresso shot match these criteria than watery puck is not the problem you can keep brewing shots.
+If your Espresso shot matches these criteria then a wet coffee puck is not the problem you can keep brewing shots.

 Final Thoughts

-In my experience, I have get some great shots with watery pucks and terrible shots with dry pucks.
+In my experience, I have pulled some great shots with wet coffee pucks and terrible shots with dry pucks.

-At the end of day the taste of your espresso matters more than anything else.
+At the end of the day, the taste of your espresso matters more than anything else.

-So try experimenting different grind sizes and have right accessories to tamp and distribute the coffee grounds properly in the portafilter hopefully you will achieve the best results.
+So try experimenting with different grind sizes and have the right accessories to tamp and distribute the coffee grounds properly in the portafilter hopefully you will achieve the best results.